Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningDeltaNotchSimulations.md

     void TestVertexBasedMonolayerWithDeltaNotch()
     {
 ```

 We include the next line because Vertex simulations cannot be run in parallel
 ```cpp
         EXIT_IF_PARALLEL;

 ```

 First we create a regular vertex mesh.
 ```cpp
         HoneycombVertexMeshGenerator generator(5, 5);
         boost::shared_ptr<MutableVertexMesh<2,2> > p_mesh = generator.GetMesh();

 ```

-We then create some cells, each with a cell-cycle model, `UniformG1GenerationalCellCycleModel`{.cpp} and a subcellular reaction network model
+We then create some cells, each with a cell-cycle model, `UniformG1GenerationalCellCycleModel` and a subcellular reaction network model
-`DeltaNotchSrnModel`{.cpp}, which
+`DeltaNotchSrnModel`, which
 incorporates a Delta/Notch ODE system, here we use the hard coded initial conditions of 1.0 and 1.0.
 In this example we choose to make each cell differentiated,
 so that no cell division occurs.